SECQUOIA/exact_quadratic_hull/README.md

 python batch_run.py --batch none  # Test random instances
 ```

+**Congratulations!** If the test ran successfully, you have successfully set up the exact hull reformulation environment.
+You can find the logs of the test run in the `data/` folder, and a summary of test run results will be saved in `projects/env_test/exact_quadratic_hull/random_quadratic/data/results.xlsx`.

 ### Step 9: Replicate Results for Random Quadratics

 To replicate the computational results for random quadratic instances presented in the paper, run the following commands: